-If you’re using an earlier version of Scrivener you may be wondering if it’s worthwhile to upgrade to version 3.
-At this point, this is only an option for OS X, though Literature and Latte promises that the Windows upgrade is coming soon.
+If you’re using an earlier version of Scrivener, you may be wondering if it’s worthwhile to upgrade to version 3.
+Here are a few reasons why should consider it;

 - Improved User Interface – Some users have complained that Scrivener isn’t as user-friendly as it could be.
 The creators have listened and made some notable adjustments.
 The Quick Search tool makes it easier to find documents.

-- Tracking – New progress bars for drafts and sessions makes it easier to track your progress.
+- Tracking – New progress bars for drafts and sessions make it easier to track your progress.
 There’s also Writing Statistics, which lets you find out if you’re meeting your daily or hourly word count.
-You can also track other metrics such as paragraph length and word frequency.
+You can also track other metrics, such as paragraph length and word frequency.

 - Updated Compile Tool – This feature lets you combine multiple sections into a single document.
-This has many uses such as combining the best sections of several drafts.
-You can also use it to compile difference scenes in a novel or screenplay.
+This has many uses, such as combining the best sections of several drafts.
+You can also use it to compile different scenes in a novel or screenplay.
 The new Compiler is both more flexible and easier to use.

 - Easier Formatting – Using Styles, you can more quickly change features such as fonts, headings, block text, and titles.